Flag of Ireland: As a national flag

 Although the tricolour was not forgotten as a symbol of the ideal of union and a banner associated with the Young Irelanders and revolution, it was rarely used between 1848 and 1916.
 Even up to the eve of the Easter Rising of 1916, the green flag featuring a harp held undisputed sway.
 Neither the colours nor the arrangement of the early tricolours were standardised.
 All of the 1848 tricolours showed green, white and orange, but orange was sometimes put next to the staff, and in at least one flag the order was orange, green and white.
 In 1850 a flag of green for the Roman Catholics, orange for the Protestants of the Established Church and blue for the Presbyterians was proposed.
 In 1883, a Parnellite tricolour of yellow, white and green, arranged horizontally, was recorded.
 Down to modern times, yellow has occasionally been used instead of orange, but by this substitution the fundamental symbolism is destroyed.

-Associated with separatism in the past, flown during the Easter Rising of 1916 and capturing the national imagination as the banner of the new revolutionary Ireland, the tricolour came to be acclaimed throughout the country as somewhat of a national flag.
+Associated with the national independence movement, flown during the Easter Rising of 1916 and capturing the national imagination as the banner of the new revolutionary Ireland, the tricolour came to be acclaimed throughout the country as the national flag.
 To many Irish people, though, it was considered to be a "Sinn Féin flag".

 In the Irish Free State which existed between 1922 and 1937, the flag was adopted by the Executive Council.
 The Free State constitution did not specify national symbols; the decision to use the flag was made without recourse to statute.
 When the Free State joined the League of Nations in September 1923, the new flag "created a good deal of interest amongst the general public" in Geneva.
 The defeated republicans who had fought the Free State's forces in the 1922–23 Civil War regarded the tricolour as the flag of the self-proclaimed Irish Republic, and condemned its appropriation by the new state, as expressed in the song "Take It Down From The Mast".
 The Executive Council's decision was a provisional one.
 A 1928 British document said:

 In 1937, the tricolour's position as the national flag was formally confirmed by the new Constitution of Ireland.